lumpia2/F1Tenth_2021-2022/README.md

 Anything that might be helpful to others should be shared via GitHub or other medium.
 As always, have fun with it!

+## 11/7 - 11/13: Perception Presentation

+We had an excellent presentation from Adam Johnson, a senior CoE student who led the LiDAR development on the Indy Autonomous Challenge car.
+Slides can be accessed [here.](https://docs.google.com/presentation/d/1OpZpCFbR4MlRBM9_tBVKmbXkI15ABNUqcTTLkb2kKVQ/edit?usp=sharing)

+Continue on with developing ROS connections between the camera and RTAB-Map.
+We've had some great success so far with getting it set up on the RAS computer in the workshop.